Hellmann-Lab/gRNA-design/README.md

 ### Expression and module robustness cutoffs

+Minimum expression and mosule robustness required for the target genes.

-- **expression measure:** The % of cells expressing a given TF in the human/cyno iPS cells based on unpublished scRNA-seq data.
+- **Expression measure:** The % of cells expressing a given TF in the human/cyno iPS cells based on unpublished scRNA-seq data.

-- **module robustness measure:** The robustness/preservation of the TF regulons based on the human and cyno early neural differentiation lineage in our unpublished scRNA-seq data.
+- **Module robustness measure:** The robustness/preservation of the TF regulons based on the human and cyno early neural differentiation lineage in our unpublished scRNA-seq data.
 We considered two aspects of robustness, originally described in [Langfelder et al, 2008](#4):
   1. Density: How well-connected are the genes of the regulon overally?
   2. Connectivity: How consistent are the interaction patterns inferred within the module if we compare them across biological replicates from the same species?
 - The histograms show the expression and module robustness distributions for all TFs that passed our basic criteria and have available expression data.
 - The darkgrey colouring on the histograms indicates TFs that pass the cutoff in the given species.
 - To be included for the further analysis, TFs have to pass the cutoff in both species.

 ### Target gene

 - Normally, the drop-down menu contains all TFs that passed the basic criteria, have available expression data and are above the expression and module robustness cutoffs.
 - If both cutoffs are set to the minimum (expression cutoff = 0 and module robustness cuotff = -3), the drop-down menu contains all TFs that passed the basic criteria, regardless of whether we have expression data about them or not.
 - An interactive plot of cross-species regulatory network conservation is displayed to aid the choice of TFs.
 Mouse over data points to find out which are the TFs with the most conserved/diverged regulons.

 ### Genome